JasmineeeWu/BigDataCW1/Student_23098644/1.CourseworkOne/README.md

 ## Introduction

 Query tools can be used to analyse databases and provide users with powerful capabilities to derive insights from data.
-This report will demonstrate practical applications for a given financial database using SQL and NoSQL techniques.
+This report will demonstrate practical applications for given financial databases using SQL and NoSQL techniques.
 They have different ways, but have equally powerful and effective capabilities for solving data problems.
 By exploring both query tools with real-world data, this report addresses a total of four real-world financial problems, including:
 1. Compare equity performance across countries and sectors in SQL,
 2. Compare performance of funds and fund traders in SQL,
 3. Compare the performance of large cap securities across sectors in NoSQL,